 Turnin is a program which students use to hand in their homework assignments for a class via the Unix command line.
-The instructor has to make certain preparations for the use of turnin, so don't try to use it unless the instructor says to.
+The instructor has to make certain preparations for the use of turnin, so do not use it unless instructed by the professor.
 Turnin works by copying a file into a special directory in the class umbrella.
 The directory is under the control of the instructor or TA.
 Assignment deadlines may be enforced.

 The usage for turnin is designed to be flexible.
 The syntax for simple, direct use of turnin is: